H3llKa1ser/B00t2R00t/Cloud Penetration Testing/Microsoft  Azure/Azure Blob Storage Service.md

  - $web = The name of the container hosting the website, and it is situated within the storage account

  - index.html = The web page being requested

+### URL to browse to explore the container: https://mbtwebsite.blob.core.windows.net/$web?restype=container&comp=list

+### URL to return all directories in the container using the / delimiter: https://mbtwebsite.blob.core.windows.net/$web?restype=container&comp=list&delimiter=%2F

+###